From the Résumé to the Eulogy:

 Legacy Letter – a message to the next generation.
 Formerly called an “ethical will.”
 (See: Ways to Leave a Legacy.)

-Obituary – a notice (for example in a newspaper) of a person's death, often with a description of their life and work.
-Usually written.
-(See: Obituary Writing Tips as well as Writing Your Own Obituary Offers Chance for Reflection.)
+Obituary – a written notice (for example, in a newspaper) of a person's death, often with a description of their life and work.
+(See: Writing Your Own Obituary Offers Chance for Reflection.)

 Eulogy – a laudatory speech or written tribute, especially praising someone who has died.
 Usually spoken.
-Note: this is the only one always composed by someone else!
+Note: this is the only one always composed – or, at least, always delivered – by someone else!
 (See: Write and Give a Eulogy.)

 New York Times columnist and author David Brooks has an interesting take on the difference between what he calls the “résumé virtues” and the “eulogy virtues.”
 He has elaborated on this difference in his column in the Times, his book The Road to Character, and in his Ted Talk: Should You Live for Your Résumé or Your Eulogy?